-Phytophotodermatitis (PPD) is a cutaneous phototoxic inflammatory eruption resulting from contact with light-sensitizing botanical substances and long-wave ultraviolet (UV-A 320-380 nm) radiation.
+Phytophotodermatitis (PPD) is a cutaneous phototoxic inflammatory eruption resulting from contact with light-sensitizing botanical substances and long-wave ultraviolet A (UV-A, 320-380 nm) radiation.
+Certain types of chemical compounds called furocoumarins, which are present in some plants, parsley, celery, carrots, and limes, react using their parent compound, psoralen, with the UV radiation, which forms the eruptions on the skin.
 The eruption usually begins approximately 24 hours after exposure and peaks at 48-72 hours.
 The phototoxic result may be intensified by wet skin, sweating, and heat.

 Phytophotodermatitis typically manifests as a burning erythema that may subsequently blister.
 Postinflammatory hyperpigmentation lasting weeks to months may ensue (see the images below).
 In some patients, the preceding inflammatory reaction may be mild and go unrecognized by the patient.
 In this case, the patient presents with only pigmentary changes.

 See 11 Common Plants That Can Cause Dangerous Poisonings, a Critical Images slideshow, to help identify plant reactions and poisonings.

 Cutaneous inflammation produced by plants can be separated into 4 groups based on their specific mechanism of action: urticarial dermatitis, irritant contact dermatitis, allergic contact dermatitis, and phototoxic dermatitis.